censorship-no/ceno-browser-v2/README.md

 #  CENO Browser v2

-WARNING: This repository does represent the stable version of CENO Browser, please see https://github.com/censorship-no/ceno-browser for the current stable release of CENO Browser.
+WARNING: This repository does not represent the current stable version of CENO Browser, please see https://github.com/censorship-no/ceno-browser for the current stable release of CENO Browser.

 A next-generation CENO Browser built from [Mozilla Android Components](https://github.com/mozilla-mobile/android-components).